kubot080301/kubot_base_driver/README.md

 # Introduction

-Only driver board control, and the basic motion control message of the KOBOT Robot will be generated.
-More information please refer to [kubot wiki](https://github.com/KUBOT-Robot/kubot_ros/wiki)-base driver.
+Only driver board control, and the basic motion control rostopic of the KOBOT Robot will be generated.
+More information please refer to [kubot wiki - base driver]().

 # Repository Contents
 - [x] kubot_bringup